heymichellemac/heymichellemac-hugo/content/blog/2022/09/twitter-header-design.md

 - Take the bits you like and re-purpose them (30 mins)
 - Test your design on desktop + mobile (5 mins)
 - Share the update with your audience (bonus points)

-**Creatorpreneur Tip:** If you want to take this all to the next level, take what you've learned from this article and start a Twitter header design side hustle.
-You can offer this service to other people on Twitter if you can showcase your ability to design something quickly and effectively.